bihealth/bih-cluster/bih-cluster/docs/admin/policies.md

 7. :shield: Administration will not delete any files (outside of `/tmp`).
    In the case that users need to delete files that they can access but not update/delete, administration will either give write permissions to the Unix group of the work group or project or change the owner to the owner/delegate of this group.
    This can occur in a group/project directory of a user who has left the organization.
-   In the case that a user laeaves the organiation, the owner/delegate of the hosting group can request getting access to the user's files with the express agreement of this user.
+   In the case that a user leaves the organization, the owner/delegate of the hosting group can request getting access to the user's files with the express agreement of this user.
 8. Only use `/tmp` in Slurm-controlled jobs.
    This will enforce that Slurm can clean up after you.